CP-Unibo/mzn2feat/README.md

 particular machine on which it is run as well as from the specific global redefinitions of a given solver.
 This version of mzn2feat was used in [4][5][6].

-The main differences between version 1.1 and 1.0 are that now mzn2feat supports also MiniZinc 2.0 and that the installation does not require to set the MZN2FEAT_HOME environment variable.
+Version 1.1.1 adds to version 1.1 the global constraints of MiniZinc 2.0 not implemented in MiniZinc 1.6.

 CONTENTS